blazarus1/TWU-school-projects/README.md

 ## Data Science/Data Analytics

 ### Education
-* M.S.
-Data Science & Informatics | Texas Woman's University | May 2025
+* Master of Science in Data Science & Informatics | Texas Woman's University | May 2025
-* B.S.
-Informatics (Minors in Data Science and Finance) | Texas Woman's University | May 2023
+* Bachelor of Science in Informatics (Minors in Data Science and Finance) | Texas Woman's University | May 2023

 ### Work Experience
 * Business & Data Analyst Intern at Black Box Networking Services | May 2023-Aug 2023